-Richard St. John Harris (October 1, 1930 — October 25, 2002) was an Irish actor, best known for his roles in the kitchen sink drama This Sporting Life, the westerns Major Dundee opposite Charlton Heston, A Man Called Horse and Unforgiven opposite Clint Eastwood, the 1967 musical adaptation of Camelot (where he played King Arthur opposite Vanessa Redgrave as Queen Guenevere and her long time love Franco Nero as Lancelot), Oliver Cromwell in Cromwell, The Molly Maguires opposite Sean Connery, Gladiator opposite Russell Crowe, and as the original Albus Dumbledore in the first two Harry Potter film adaptations — a role he originally turned down but then took when his then 11 year old granddaughter threatened never to speak to him again if he didn't.
+Richard St. John Harris (October 1, 1930 — October 25, 2002) was an Irish actor and singer, best known for his roles in the kitchen sink drama This Sporting Life, the westerns Major Dundee opposite Charlton Heston, A Man Called Horse and Unforgiven opposite Clint Eastwood, the 1967 musical adaptation of Camelot (where he played King Arthur opposite Vanessa Redgrave as Queen Guenevere and her long time love Franco Nero as Lancelot), Oliver Cromwell in Cromwell, The Molly Maguires opposite Sean Connery, Gladiator opposite Russell Crowe, and as the original Albus Dumbledore in the first two Harry Potter film adaptations a role he originally turned down but then took when his then 11-year-old granddaughter threatened never to speak to him again if he didn't.
 Originally a rugby player with great promise, he was forced to change careers due to a bout with tuberculosis as a teenager.
-Off screen he was known for being an ornery rebel who loved a good drink as much as he did literature - his drinking buddies were none other than Peter O'Toole and Richard Burton.
-He mellowed in his later years and tended to play a lot of wise and occasionally eccentric old man roles, and was said to have enjoyed telling stories to the cast and crew of his later films — often picking up right where he left off between takes.
+Off screen he was known for being an ornery rebel who loved a good drink as much as he did literature his drinking buddies were none other than Peter O'Toole and Richard Burton.
+He mellowed in his later years and tended to play a lot of wise and occasionally eccentric old man roles, and was said to have enjoyed telling stories to the cast and crew of his later films often picking up right where he left off between takes.

 Films featuring Richard Harris which have their own pages on this wiki include:

 - The Guns of Navarone (1961) - Squadron Leader Barnsby

 - Mutiny on the Bounty (1962) - Seaman John Mills